jennybc/appveyorWTF/README.md

         brew install nuget

     This also installs `mono`, which is needed to run the Windows executables you will soon install via `nuget`.
--   Use `nuget` to install `secure-file`, a utility that "for encrypting/decrypting arbitrary files using the Rijndael method".
+-   Use `nuget` to install `secure-file`, a utility "for encrypting/decrypting arbitrary files using the Rijndael method".
 Do this in the directory where you want `secure-file` to live or be prepared to move it after the fact.

         nuget install secure-file -ExcludeVersion